levchukt/levchukt/README.md

 I'm a junior frontend developer with a passion for creating dynamic and responsive web experiences.
 From crafting pixel-perfect designs to optimizing code for maximum speed and efficiency, I love working on every aspect of the front-end development process.

-🔭 Currently, I'm focused on building out my skills in React, and exploring new front-end tools and frameworks.
+🔭 Currently, I'm focused on building out my skills in React by creating a simple social media, and exploring new front-end tools and frameworks.
 I'm always looking for new projects to collaborate on and expand my knowledge of the field.

 🌐 Languages : English, Ukrainian, Russian